Japan's ispace says moon lander unexpectedly accelerated and likely crashed | Technology

 At such velocity, slowing the lander to the correct speed against the moon's gravitational pull is like squeezing the brakes of a bicycle right at the edge of a ski-jumping slope, Ujiie has said.
 The craft was aiming for a landing site at the edge of Mare Frigoris in the moon's northern hemisphere where it would have deployed a two-wheeled, baseball-sized rover developed by the Japan Aerospace Exploration Agency, Tomy Co Ltd and Sony Group Corp.
 It also planned to deploy a four-wheeled rover dubbed Rashid from the United Arab Emirates.

 The lander was carrying an experimental solid-state battery made by Niterra Co Ltd among other devices to gauge their performance on the moon.
-The mission was insured by Mitsui Sumitomo Insurance Co, an MS&AD Insurance Group unit, and ispace said it may receive some compensation.
+In its second mission scheduled in 2024, the M1 will carry ispace's own rover, while from 2025, it is set to work with U.S. space lab Draper to bring NASA payloads to the moon, aiming to build a permanently staffed lunar colony by 2040.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)